Andrew28KG/TaskHive/README.md

 TaskHive takes security seriously:

 - Authentication is handled through Firebase Authentication
-- Session persistence enables seamless app experience
+- Session persistence enables seamless app experience while requiring team selection on restart for enhanced security
 - All data is stored securely in Firebase Cloud Firestore
 - Sensitive API keys and configuration files are not included in the public repository
 - User passwords are never stored in plain text